rohjooyoung/rohjooyoung/README.md

 - 💞️ I’m looking to collaborate on ...
 Chemical Engineering projects
 - 📫 How to reach me ...
 Boyerlab homepage
 - 😄 Pronouns: He
-- ⚡ Fun fact: PhD candidate
+- ⚡ Fun fact: PhD candidate at UNSW

 <!---
 rohjooyoung/rohjooyoung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.